Medical Aesthetics · Vancouver, WA

 I am a board-certified Family Nurse Practitioner (FNP-BC) and board-certified Acute Care Nurse Practitioner (ACNP-BC).
 I spent years in clinical settings that demanded precision, fast decision-making, and deep anatomical knowledge — including neurosurgery, where the margin for error is measured in fractions of a millimeter.

 I founded Dynamic Regenerative Medicine, PLLC as a medical aesthetics PLLC because I believe the clinical standards of hospital medicine belong in aesthetic practice.
 I perform every consultation and every treatment personally.
 I do not delegate procedures to technicians.
+And I will not offer any treatment until I have completed the advanced training I believe is required to deliver it safely and excellently.

 Ready to experience what clinical-grade aesthetic medicine feels like?
 Book your free consultation at dynamicrm.com or call (360) 827-2844.
 No pressure.
 No commitment.
 Just clarity.